Programming641/computer_vision_algorithm3/README.md

 "filename"_shapes.txt will be created under shapes folder

-Then, you can execute "recreate_shapes.py" to see each one of shapes
+- Then, you can execute "recreate_shapes.py" to see each one of shapes

-To execute "recreate_shapes.py", you need to pass filename in the first parameter and optional image sub-directory in second parameter

-python recreate_shapes.py filename (image sub-directory)
+To get boundaries of shape,

 "get_boundary_pixels test.py"